 How the LIBOR Cap 5 works

-The interest rate on the Cap 5 tends to start off a little higher than the 1-Month LIBOR, but it’s more stable and the lifetime rate cap is only 5%.
+The interest rate on the Cap 5 tends to start off a little higher than the 1-Month LIBOR, but it’s more stable because the rate is calculated based on a 12-month moving average.
+Even better, the lifetime rate cap is only 5% above the start rate.

-The variable-rate HECM is by far the most popular between the two main HECM products.
+The variable-rate HECM is by far the most popular between the two primary HECM products.
 The Cap 5 is the most popular of the two variable-rate HECMs, so it’s pretty much the dominant HECM product on the market today.